Vietnam.vn - Nền tảng quảng bá Việt Nam

 The results found that people who ate the most plant-based foods (including lots of fruits, vegetables and whole grains) had a 24% lower risk of developing diabetes.

-Notably, even people with a family history of diabetes or those at high risk, such as those who are obese, older, or physically inactive, also significantly reduced their risk if they adopted a plant-based diet.
+Notably, even people with a family history of diabetes or high-risk individuals such as those who are obese, older, or physically inactive, significantly reduced their risk if they adopted a plant-based diet.
 This is an important finding, highlighting the power of diet in managing health risks.

 This study has shown that a healthy plant-based diet can improve liver and kidney function and thereby reduce the risk of diabetes, said study author Dr. Tilman Kühn, professor of public health nutrition at the Medical University of Vienna, according to Study Finds.

-This study provides a new perspective on diabetes prevention, says Professor Kühn.
-It highlights the importance of dietary choices, especially adopting a healthy plant-based diet, in reducing the risk of diabetes.
+This study offers a new perspective on diabetes prevention.
+It highlights the importance of dietary choices, in particular adopting a healthy plant-based diet, in reducing the risk of diabetes, said Professor Kühn.

 Source link